Forest Conservation through Nature-Based Livelihoods

 Summary

-Tambopata's topical forests are home to incredible wildlife and support the well-being of the people who live there.
+Tambopata's tropical forests are home to remarkable wildlife and support the well-being of the people who live there.
 Yet communities often face pressure to clear land or turn to extractive activities to earn a living.
 This project shows that another path is possible.
 Working with local and Indigenous partners, we support ways of earning income that keep the forest standing.
-These include sustainable use of Amazon nuts and other forest products, and responsible tourism that celebrates nature and culture.
+These include the sustainable use of Amazon nuts and other forest products, agroforestry, and responsible tourism that values nature and local culture.
 By testing these approaches in real places, we help families strengthen their livelihoods while protecting biodiversity and vital ecosystem services.
-The lessons from these pilots will guide larger-scale efforts in the region, proving that healthy forests and thriving communities can grow together.
+The lessons from these pilots will guide larger-scale efforts in the region, proving that healthy forests and strong communities can go hand in hand.

 Partners: Swisscontact, Amazonia Impact Ventures, Asociación de Recolectores Orgánicos de la Nuez Amazónica del Perú (RONAP), Asociación Forestal Indígena de Madre de Dios (AFIMAD), Asociación de Castañeros de la Reserva Nacional Tambopata (ASCART), Asociación de Turismo del Bajo Madre de Dios, Rainforest Expeditions.